emrpla/emrepala/README.md

 > I am a full stack web developer and working on to become a mobile developer (with flutter)

 - I’m currently learning React and Flutter.
-- Ask me about anything Python,Javascript.
+- Ask me about anything Python,Javascript and Dart.
 - You can reach me: [Linkedin](https://www.linkedin.com/in/emrepala/) or emrpla12@gmail.com

 ---